kimiachenari/kimiachenari.github.io/index.md

 ##### Mail Address : kimia.chenary@yahoo.com | Website : https://kimiachenari.github.io/ | LinkedIn : Kimia Chenary

 ### EDUCATION
-#### B.Sc. in Urban Planning from Art Department, Bojnourd university, Bojnourd, Iran with GPA of 17.17 /20  or 3.55/4.
+#### Bachelor degree in urban planning from Art Department, Bojnourd university, Bojnourd, Iran with GPA of 17.17 /20  or 3.55/4.
 #### Thesis Title: “Street network patterns for mitigating urban heat islands in arid climates“
+#### Master degree in urban planning from Art Department, Bojnourd university, Bojnourd, Iran with GPA of 17.37/20 or 3.6/4
+#### Thesis Title: “prediction of urban and population growth using deep learning in Mashhad city“
 #### As an urban planner, my interests lie in urban sustainable development, particularly in :
 #### Urban Spatial Planning & analyzing | Urban Data Science | Developing GIS